Maach Mishti & More: Plot

 The film looks at a Bengali joint family of Kolkata in the present time.
-The grandfather (Soumitra Chatterjee) is modern, mingles freely with youngsters and wears hip clothes.
+The grandfather (Soumitra Chatterjee) is modern, mingles freely with youngsters, and wears hip clothes.
 The parents (Anuradha Roy and Pradip Mukherjee) are comparatively conventional but generally do not interfere in their kids' lives.
-The oldest, Rahul (Souvik Kundagrami), a successful NRI, returns to base with his wife (Swastika Mukherjee) with plans of opening a restaurant of American food.
-The second son, Ronnie (Parambrato), is a corporate honcho going steady with a rich Marwari girl called Swati (Rachita Chauhan) but is not sure about whether he really is in love with her or whether the slightly crazy Ishaani (Raima Sen) fascinates him more.
-The youngest, Raj (Anubrata), is a wannabe filmmaker with a mind of his own and his pockets filled with money doled out by the elders.
-During the story, Rahul falls in love with June, a girl who helps him in setting up a restaurant.
-They almost make out but Rahul desists and leaves the place, ruining everything.
-An angry and frustrated Reena meanwhile leaves the home because Rahul has been ignition her for long.
+The oldest, Rahul (Souvik Kundagrami), a successful NRI, returns to base with his wife (Swastika Mukherjee) with plans to open an American food restaurant.
+The second son, Ronnie (Parambrato), is a corporate honcho going steady with a rich Marwari girl called Swati (Rachita Chauhan), but is not sure about whether he really is in love with her or whether the slightly crazy Ishaani (Raima Sen) fascinates him more.
+The youngest, Raj (Anubrata), is a wannabe filmmaker with a mind of his own, and his pockets filled with money doled out by the elders.
+During the story, Rahul falls in love with June, a girl who helps him set up a restaurant.
+They almost make out, but Rahul desists and leaves the place, ruining everything.
+An angry and frustrated Reena, meanwhile, leaves home because Rahul has been ignoring her for a long time.
 Later, Rahul goes to Reena's home and asks for forgiveness, and they reconcile.
 The film closes with Rahul and his wife going back to the US to open a Bengali restaurant called Maach Misti & More.

 Again, Ronnie is confused by Swati and her father.
-Marwari Bengali cultural differences play a huge role in ruining their relationship.
-Swati's father is a money and commodity oriented person who dominates over Ronnie and their relationship while Swati does not give any importance to Ronnie's opinions.
-Around this time, a little wacky but free spirited Ishani, a college friend, comes in Ronnie's life.
-Their story ends as Ronnie politely makes Swati realise they are not made for each other and stuff won't work out between them.
+The cultural differences between Marwaris and Bengalis play a huge role in ruining their relationship.
+Swati's father is a financially oriented person who dominates their relationship, while Swati does not give any importance to Ronnie's opinions.
+Around this time, the slightly wacky but free-spirited Ishani, a college friend, comes into Ronnie's life.
+Their story ends as Ronnie politely makes Swati realise they are not made for each other, and that things would not work out between them.
 Instead of marrying Swati, he goes on a vacation to Goa with Ishani.